A Diocesan priest dedicates his life in the service of Christ and the people within a specific Diocese.

 Discernment does not happen all on your own.
 The role of the Vocation Team is to help you create an environment where you can: encounter Christ, interact with others who are also discerning, listen to priests share their vocation stories, shadow a priest in his ministry, become more involved in your parish, participate in vocation programs, attend a priestly ordination, find peace, and enter seminary if you discern God is calling you to serious discernment.

 What is the seminary like?

-A seminary is an intentional community where you can commit your full focus to further discern God’s call.
-You will have many years of seminary formation and pastoral experiences to receive intern confirmation and the affirmation of the Church before ordination occurs.
+A seminary is an intentional community where you can commit your full focus to further discerning God’s call.
+You will have many years of seminary formation and pastoral experiences to receive internal confirmation and the affirmation of the Church before ordination occurs.
 At the seminary, you will spend time in prayer, participate in the Celebration of the Eucharist, attend classes, and have time to socialize and have fun.

 Our seminarians study at: